-- 67. On February 20, the day after issuance of EO 14217, a representative of DOGE contacted USIP.
-On February 24, Ambassador George Moose, acting president of USIP, and USIP's outside counsel, met virtually with DOGE representatives, including Defendant Nate Cavanaugh. - 68.
-The DOGE representatives erroneously asserted that the only statutory requirements of USIP are the existence of its Board, the appointment of a president, the payment of incidental expenses for the Board, and the submission of certain reports to Congress and the Executive Branch. - 69.
-As of March 14, 2025, USIP's Board of Directors had 14 members: the three ex officio members under 22 U.S.C. § 4605(b)(1)-(3), and 11 members who had been appointed with the advice and consent of the Senate pursuant to 22 U.S.C. § 4605(b)(4). - 70.
-On or about March 14, 2025, Defendant Trent Morse of the White House Presidential Personnel Office purported to fire, via email-under the authority of Defendant President Donald J. Trump-all 11 members of the Board of Directors other than the three serving ex officio. - 71.
-The termination emails did not state any justification and violated the removal protections afforded to Board members under the USIP Act. - 72.
+- 66. On February 20, the day after issuance of EO 14217, a representative of DOGE contacted USIP.
+On February 24, Ambassador George Moose, acting president of USIP, and USIP's outside counsel, met virtually with DOGE representatives, including Defendant Nate Cavanaugh. - 67.
+The DOGE representatives erroneously asserted that the only statutory requirements of USIP are the existence of its Board, the appointment of a president, the payment of incidental expenses for the Board, and the submission of certain reports to Congress and the Executive Branch. - 68.
+On or about March 14, 2025, USIP's Board of Directors had 14 members: the three ex officio members under 22 U.S.C. § 4605(b)(1)-(3), and eleven members who had been appointed with the advice and consent of the Senate pursuant to 22 U.S.C. § 4605(b)(4). - 69.
+On or about March 14, 2025, Defendant Trent Morse of the White House Presidential Personnel Office purported to fire, via email-under the authority of Defendant President Donald J. Trump-ten members of the Board of Directors (the eleventh Board member resigned prior to this unlawful firing)-other than the three serving ex officio. - 70.
+The termination emails did not state any justification and violated the removal protections afforded to Board members under the USIP Act. - 71.
 Because members of the Board were unlawfully removed by the President, all subsequent actions by the remaining ex officio members and Defendant Cavanaugh are ultra vires and void ab initio, including all employment terminations, contract cancellations, and the cessation of services.

-- 73. Following this unlawful removal, only three Board members remained: Defendants Secretary of State Marco Rubio, Secretary of Defense Pete Hegseth, and President of the National Defense University Peter Garvin-all of whom possess their Board seats via service in other positions in the federal government at the pleasure of the President. - 74.
+- 72. Following this unlawful removal, only three Board members remained: Defendants Secretary of State Marco Rubio, Secretary of Defense Pete Hegseth, and President of the National Defense University Peter Garvin-all of whom possess their Board seats via service in other positions in the federal government at the pleasure of the President. - 73.
 Also on March 14, 2025, representatives from GSA and/or DOGE and Defendant Kenneth Jackson appeared at USIP headquarters building requesting access.
-USIP representatives denied them entry. - 75.
-Later that same evening, Defendants Cavanaugh and other DOGE personnel returned to USIP headquarters accompanied by FBI Special Agents and presented George Foote, counsel to USIP, with a "resolution" signed by the three ex officio members of the Board purporting to remove George Moose from his position as acting president of USIP. - 76.
-On March 17, 2025, at approximately 2:30 p.m., four employees of Inter-Con Security Systems Inc. ("Inter-Con"), USIP's former security contractor, arrived at USIP headquarters at the behest of DOGE and/or DOGE TO. - 77.
-Inter-Con had been told by GSA and/or DOGE employees that every federal contract Inter-Con held would be cancelled if they did not let Defendant Jackson into the building. - 78.
-Inter-Con employees were unable to enter the building because their badges had been deactivated upon suspension of USIP's contract with Inter-Con. - 79.
-Upon their failed entry, another Inter-Con employee arrived with a physical key that USIP had not yet confiscated, and used this key to enter USIP headquarters and let other Inter-Con employees in. - 80.
+USIP representatives denied them entry. - 74.
+Later that same evening, Defendants Cavanaugh and other DOGE personnel returned to USIP headquarters accompanied by FBI Special Agents and presented George Foote, counsel to USIP, with a "resolution" signed by the three ex officio members of the Board purporting to remove George Moose from his position as acting president of USIP. - 75.
+On March 17, 2025, at approximately 2:30 p.m., four employees of Inter-Con Security Systems Inc. ("Inter-Con"), USIP's former security contractor, arrived at USIP headquarters at the behest of DOGE and/or DOGE TO. - 76.
+Inter-Con had been told by GSA and/or DOGE employees that every federal contract Inter-Con held would be cancelled if they did not let Defendant Jackson into the building. - 77.
+Inter-Con employees were unable to enter the building because their badges had been deactivated upon suspension of USIP's contract with Inter-Con. - 78.
+Upon their failed entry, another Inter-Con employee arrived with a physical key that USIP had not yet confiscated, and used this key to enter USIP headquarters and let other Inter-Con employees in. - 79.
 After entering the headquarters building, the Inter-Con employees were advised by USIP staff on-site that they were trespassing.
 Nevertheless, they continued toward USIP's gun safe, at which point Mr. Foote contacted the Washington, D.C.
-Metropolitan Police Department ("the MPD") to report the unlawful intrusion.
+Metropolitan Police Department (the "MPD") to report the unlawful intrusion.